OldG Hosting provider reviews

 Reliable, fast, and extremely affordable hosting with outstanding performance for beginners and small businesses.

-You want the lowest possible starting cost without sacrificing stability
+You want the lowest starting cost without sacrificing stability

-You are new to hosting and want a simple, guided setup
+You're new to hosting and want a simple guided setup

-You are running a personal, blog, portfolio, or small business site
+You run a blog, portfolio, or small business site

-You value fast load times on shared hosting plans
+You value fast load times on shared plans

 You want phone-based customer support